audit-labs-audits/telcoin-network/docs/consensus/batch/validation.md

 - removed: non-local transactions meet the minimum priority fee asserted by the node

 All transactions in the batch must be valid for the batch to be valid.
 If a peer's batch is considered valid, the worker responds to the proposing peer with a vote of approval.
 The worker then stores the batch information.

+#### Data required
+Validating peer batches also involves executing the batch to ensure values were calculated correctly.

+The goal for including EL data with batches is to keep only the amount needed to verify successful execution of the transactions.
+Other roots and values are checked when the primary proposes it's header.

+It's important batches are quickly and efficiently validated because they distribute/share transactions to peers.

+##### Parent Hash
+The hash of the block from the last round or consensus output?

+The parent hash is used to create the appropriate state to execute the batch against.

+##### Gas Used
+The amount of gas the batch is expected to take.

+##### Base Fee Per Gas
+The base fee per gas needs to match.

+##### Receipts Root
+The receipts generated during contract interaction.

+##### Logs Bloom
+The condensed bloom for logs.

+##### Transactions Root
+The root for transactions within the batch.

+##### Values not need
+Not needed because they're included in the primary's proposed header and don't affect if a group of transactions are necessarily valid:
+- fee recipient
+- state root
+- prev randao
+- gas limit // set by the protocol?
+- block number
+- extra data
+- withdrawals

+Engine steps:
+1. The batch is passed to the engine handle as a `BatchExecutionPayload` with the command `validate_batch`.
+2. Attempt to cast the payload into a `SealedBlock` for executing against the tree.
+    - defaults used for values not needed in the batch
+3. if valid, engine calls `try_insert` on tree if status is not syncing
+    - crates/execution/blockchain-tree/src/blockchain_tree.rs